 |Timeframe:||June 18, 2019 - March 31, 2020|

 UNDP - United Nations Development Programme

-As of March 2018, an estimated 7 million people across South Sudan are in need of humanitarian assistance and protection across the country as a result of armed conflict, food insecurity, malnutrition, economic decline, and disease.
-Approximately 1.9 million people are internally displaced within South Sudan and over 2.4 million South Sudanese have sought protection in neighbouring countries.
-An estimated 5.1 million people are currently severely food insecure, with malnutrition rates over emergency thresholds.
+March 2019 – An estimated 7.1 million people across South Sudan are in need of humanitarian assistance and protection across the country as a result of armed conflict, food insecurity, malnutrition, economic decline and disease.
+Approximately 1.9 million people are internally displaced within South Sudan and almost 2.3 million South Sudanese have sought protection in neighbouring countries.
+An estimated 6.2 million people are currently severely food insecure, with malnutrition rates over emergency thresholds.
 Outbreaks of communicable diseases have strained an already overwhelmed health system.
-Humanitarian access remains restricted in many conflict areas and large numbers of people are accessible only by air drops.
+Humanitarian access remains restricted in many areas and large numbers of people are accessible only by air drops.
 With GAC’s support, the South Sudan Common Humanitarian Fund is providing timely allocations to national and international NGOs and United Nations agencies to meet critical humanitarian needs of people throughout the country.
 The Fund is managed by the United Nations Development Program (UNDP) Multi-Partner Trust Fund Office.
 Support to the Fund is helping to achieve its objectives, including: (1) promoting early action and response to reduce loss of life; (2) enhancing response to time-critical humanitarian requirements; and (3) strengthening core elements of humanitarian response in underfunded crises.

 |Gender and age:||Adult women Adult men Adolescent females Adolescent males Children, girls Children, boys Under-5 children Newborns Older adults, women Older adults, men|

 UnspecifiedReturn to top